 Although modern cuisine and convenience foods have infiltrated Japanese society, authentic Japanese cuisines like bento boxes, sushi and ramen remain ever popular.
 The contradictions of Japan are endless - kimonos and karaoke, contemporary art and calligraphy, bonsai and bullet trains - the modern collides with the ancient everyday, and makes for a truly fascinating place to visit.

 Intrepid believes that one of the best ways to experience a country is by eating!
 Whether you're sampling street food, savouring a cheap eat or indulging in a banquet, there are endless options to choose from wherever you are in the world.

-Food lovers will surely be satisfied with a visit to Japan.
+Food lovers will surely be satisfied with a holiday in Japan.
 With a focus on fresh, seasonal produce, prepared meticulously and presented beautifully, dining in Japan is a memorable experience.

 Things to try in Japan

 Consumed for centuries, this fermented rice wine is usually served in small cups or saucers, and is drunk at restaurants and bars as well as during ceremonial rituals and special occasions.
 Sake has quite a high alcohol content - you've been warned.

 Being an island nation, Japan has a bounty of seafood to sample.
 Try fresh sushi and sashimi made with tuna, salmon, squid, eel or octopus, served with soy, ginger and wasabi, prepared carefully by a sushi chef.

 The Japanese love a lager, with beer being the most consumed alcoholic drink in Japan.
 Asahi, Sapporo and Kirin are the most popular Japanese brands - look out for special seasonal varieties.